greecejs/docs/open-letter-to-startups.md

 ##### 18:45 - 19:15

-Introduction to open source project developed by community member(s).
+Introduction to an open source project developed by community member(s).

 ##### 19:25 - 19:55